💬 Taweez Guidance

 • Prophetic supplications taught by Muhammad (ﷺ)

-• Divine names (Asma ul-Husna) with contemplation
+• Divine Names (Asma ul-Husna) with contemplation

 • Regular dhikr and remembrance of Allah